csu/quora-api/README.md

 Quora API
 =========

 #### Note: this API is currently broken due to changes on Quora's end.
-Please report issues and make pull requests over at [csu/pyquora](http://github.com/csu/pyquora).
+Please open issues and make pull requests regarding this at [csu/pyquora](http://github.com/csu/pyquora).

 An unofficial API for Quora.